mohankarthik/curated-links/README.md

 * This is a fantastic [paper](https://openreview.net/pdf?id=Sy8gdB9xx) from MIT / GOOGLE.
 It talks about how neural nets generalise.
 If you are not yet familiar with neural nets and CNNs, I'd suggest that you bookmark this paper and read it after you gain an understanding of NNs.
 Understanding how neural nets generalize is a key concept to understand how to push NNs into the next generation, and in that I felt this paper is excellent!
 * Trying to define [consciousness](http://www.bbc.com/news/science-environment-39482345).
 And this is a very interesting topic, because essentially with deep learning / AI / Robotics, we are essentially trying to mimic humans, and consciousness is a very important part of that.
 * Tensorflow is one of the most popular deep learning frameworks and it incorporates TensorBoard, a great visualizer to debug your models.
 But using Tensorboard isn't always obvious and this nice [article](https://medium.com/towards-data-science/visualizing-your-model-using-tensorboard-796ebb73e98d) does a great job explaining the "how to".
+* Google introduced ["Learn with Google AI"](https://ai.google/education#?modal_active=none) — a set of educational resources developed by Machine Learning (ML) experts at the company, for people to learn about concepts, develop skills and apply Artificial Intelligence (AI) to real-world problems.

 ## Applications
 ### Self Driving Cars